Taming-the-BEAST/FBD-tutorial/README.md

 ### The Clock Model

 Here, we can specify the model of lineage-specific substitution rate variation.
-The default model in BEAUti is the **Strict Clock** with a fixed substitution rate equal to **1**.
+The default model in BEAUti is the **Strict Clock** with a fixed substitution rate equal to 1.
 Models for relaxing the assumption of a constant substitution rate can be specified in BEAUti as well.
 The **Optimized Relaxed Clock** option (provided by the **ORC package**) assumes that the substitution rates associated with each branch are independently drawn from a single, discretized lognormal distribution {% cite drummond06}.
 The **Random Local Clock** uses Bayesian stochastic search variable selection to average over random local molecular clocks {% cite drummond10}.
 For this analysis we will use the uncorrelated, lognormal model of branch-rate variation.

 >Navigate to the **Clock Model** window.
 Change the clock model to **Optimized Relaxed Clock**.

 The uncorrelated relaxed clock models in BEAST2 are discretized for computational feasibility.
 This means that for any given parameters of the lognormal distribution, the probability density is discretized into some number of discrete rate bins.
 Each branch is then assigned to one of these bins.
 By default, BEAUti sets the **Number Of Discrete Rates** to **-1**.
 This means that the number of bins is equal to the number of branches.
 The fully specified Clock Model assumes that the rates for each branch are drawn independently from a single lognormal distribution.
 The mean of the rate distribution will be estimated, thus we can account for uncertainty in this parameter by placing a prior distribution on its value.

 ### Priors on Parameters of the Site Models

->Navigate to the **Priors** window.

-In the **Priors** window, all of the  parameters and hyperparameters (and _hyper_ -hyperparameters, etc.) specific to the models defined in the Site Model and Clock Model windows are listed.
-Here you can set up the prior distributions on these parameters, as well as define calibration nodes and calibration densities and specify a tree model.
-One convenient feature of BEAUti is that the list of parameters changes dynamically as you change the models.
-Thus, if you missed a step along the way, you would notice at this point because something might be missing here.
-For example, if you did not change the substitution mode for `cytb` from `JC69` to `GTR` in the **Site Model** window, then you would not see the exchangeability rates and base frequency parameters listed for `cytb`.
+In the **Priors** panel we will begin by specifying priors for the parameters associated with the sites models.
+Since we partitioned the two genes, there are parameters for the two different models:
+- exchangeability rates for the GTR model (`rateAC.s:cytb`, `rateAG.s:cytb`, $\ldots$)
+- the transition-transversion rate ratio (`kappa.s:irbp`) and the shape parameter of the gamma distribution on site rates (`gammaShape.s:irbp`)
+Note that the base frequencies for each of these models are not listed, though they are estimated.

 \begin{figure}[h!]
 \centering